greysoft/greybuild/README.txt

-This project provides the parent POM for building NAF, Mailismus and related projects.
+This project provides the parent POM for building NAF, Mailismus and related projects from source.
+You do not need to know about this if you are simply pulling a NAF dependency into your application from the Maven Central repository.

 Install this POM locally by running:
 	mvn clean install